 Actually, this is the exact opposite of the truth.

-With all due modesty, I am probably one of the most innovative instructors in the world.
+In terms of our seminar material; With all due modesty, I am probably one of the most innovate Krav Maga/Self-Defense instructors in the world.

-As I prepare now for my next round of seminars I just compiled a 4 page list of techniques and situations that were never covered in any previous seminars.
-I do this before every trip.
+As I prepare now for my next round of seminars I just complied a 4 page list of techniques and situations that were never covered in any previous seminars.
+I do this before every seminar trip.

-In fact I am reading your e mail during a short break while working on some very new situations that we have never covered before, and I have never seen covered by any school before.
+Recently we filmed a full DVD of new solutions to the recent terrorist attacks in Israel, the DVD "Defeat Hamas", is filled with new and innovative solutions.
+In fact I am reading your e mail during a short break while working on some very new situations that we have never covered before and I have never seen covered by any school before.
 Very challenging material indeed.

-In addition to the new techniques/applications, there are always minor changes and improvements over previous years.
+In addition to the new techniques/applications, there are always minor changes and improvement over previous years.

-I provide an usual service by sending out hundreds of clips per year of new and innovative self defense solutions, and yet, when I arrive to do a seminar I discover that the vast majority of students have not come close to mastering these techniques.
+I provide an unusual service by sending out hundreds of video clips per year, on our On Line program, of new and innovative self defense solutions, and yet, when I arrive to do a seminar I discover that the vast majority of students have not come to mastering these techniques.
+Thus you need the in-person training.

-South Africa has been a very positive experience in that I have felt that my techniques were fully appreciated.
-Even Des pointed out every hour or so that what I was teaching was remarkable and innovative and a significant improvement over what I had taught previously.
+South Africa (2014-5) was a very positive experience in that I have felt that my techniques were fully appreciated.
+Even Des Brown pointed out every hour or so that what I as teaching was remarkable and innovative and a significant improvement over what I had taught previously.

 All I can say is that those who feel "it is all the same from year to year" are simply not getting it.

-"Why Go to the seminar?"
+"Why Go to the Seminar?"
 The answer is: Because you are no where near where you need to be, and you are in desperate need of guidance and instruction, and this is your opportunity.
+I have traveled a long distance to come to your town.

 Actually my yearly visit is in fact hardly enough for what the students truly need.

-Students who are "in the know" notice the changes from year and year and in fact I have heard countless times that each and every seminar offers something new and different.
-And that is also the reason why we have had to redo all of our DVDs, because the material from just a few years ago has become outdated.
+Students who are "in the know" notice the changes/improvement from year to year and in fact I have noticed countless times that each and every seminar offers something new and different.
+And that is also the reason why we have to redo all our DVDs, because the material from just a few years ago has become outdated.

 I will send this out as a group e mail and ask for responses.

-Of course some review is required and there will always be some repetition.
+Of course some review is required and there will always be some repetition, by necessity.
+Why?

-3. Even the most advanced instructors need review of the basics, even if there are no mistakes to correct.
-I recall years ago my teacher was invited to a special instructors training day in Tel Aviv.
-They spent the entire day reviewing the 4 most basic judo moves.
+3. Even the most advanced instructor need review of the basics, even if there are no mistakes to correct.
+I recall years ago my instructor was invited to a special instructors training day in Tel Aviv, one had to be at least a 4th dan black belt to attend.
+They spent the entire day reviewing the four most basic Judo moves.
 He said it was a great experience.

-One last comment from one my mentors, the dear and amazing Professor Arthur Cohen (Please read his books; "Become Street Wise; A Woman's Guide to Personal Safety", and "Surviving A Massacre, Rampage, or Spree Killing".
+One last comment from one of my mentors, the dear and amazing Professor Arthur Cohen (please read his books, "Become Street Wise; A Woman's Guide to Personal Safety" and "Surviving a Massacre, Rampage, or Spree Killing".

-Years ago he said to me, "If I attend a three day seminar, spend $260 and walk away having improved on one technique that I had previously known, I consider that time and money well spent."
+Years ago he said to me, "If I attend a three day seminar, spend $260, and walk away having improved on one technique that I had previously know, I consider that time and money well spent."

 Now that is a serious martial artist.
 That is why he is one of my role models.

-Moshe: I apologize for the length and probably rambling of this but I was “on a roll” so here you go.
+Moshe: I apologize for the length and probably the rambling of this but I was "on a roll", so here you go.
 This is, of course, in response to your email about the seminar comments.
-You can excerpt, quote, use, trash or otherwise any way you like.
+You can excerpt, quote, use, trash, or otherwise use any way you like.

 You are one of only two instructors I have ever met who is totally open to “off the wall” “what-ifs” and does not just sluff them off as unimportant or “nobody would ever do that”, etc. I suspect that this is because you have seen first hand that virtually any situation anyone can hypothesize is one that somebody else may well come up with.

-Frankly, if I or any of our students attends one of your IKI seminars and only comes away with three or four things they can implement that they had not gotten before it is time and money well spent.
-One or a combination of those three or four things could easily save a great deal of pain and suffering and perhaps a life.
+Frankly, if I or any of our students attends one of your IKI seminars and only comes away with three or four things they can implement that they have not gotten before it is time and money well spent.
+One or a combination of those three of four things could easily save a great deal of pain and suffering and perhaps a life.

 We both know that GMKM could easily get by and remain an IKI member in good standing offering only one one-day seminar a year.
 Since I joined IKI we have had two 2-day seminars every year.
 Frankly I do this as much for my own training and education and that of our assistant instructors as for our students.